-The Nez Perce Tribe is currently following the protocols of Stage 3 of the Idaho Rebounds guidelines.
-This includes gatherings limited to 50 people, with proper protocols in place.
-Non-essential travel can resume to locations that allow.
+The Nez Perce Tribe is currently following the protocols of Stage 4 of the Idaho Rebounds guidelines.
+This permits gatherings of more than 50 people, with proper protocols in place.
+Non-essential travel can continue to locations that allow.

 Questions?
 Safety Concerns?
 Email: firstname.lastname@example.org